allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 while ((*fifo_status & FIFO_STATUS_FULL_MASK) != 0) { }
 ```

 But the previous code has a fatal flaw.
-Given that nowhere in this code we change the address pointed by `fifo_status`, the compiler is able to optimize the code in the following way:
+Given that nowhere in this code we change the address pointed by `fifo_status`, the compiler thinks it is fine to optimize the code in the following way:

 ```c++
 uint32_t* fifo_status = reinterpret_cast<uint32_t*>(...);